offbeat-bike-trails-in-ladakh

 10. Spiti to Ladakh via Parang La

-This is not a route for the faint hearted, Parang La stands at a staggering 5600 meters.
+This is not a route for the faint-hearted, Parang La stands at a staggering 5600 meters.
 You start from Kaza in Spiti and gradually enter a landscape so vast and empty it feels like the edge of the world.
 Once you conquer this pass, the Changthang Plateau unfolds before you in all its untouched glory.
 Eventually, Tso Moriri welcomes you with its peaceful aura, the perfect ending to an epic journey.
+Undoubtedly, this is one of the best hidden bike routes in Ladakh for adventure riders.

 • Why?
 This is one of the most challenging and rewarding Ladakh offbeat destinations for bikers, connecting Spiti Valley in Himachal Pradesh to Ladakh.